 The ability to conduct a great interview is more than a journalistic triumph.
 Sure, it’s a skill that gets me great stories.
 But along the way, it’s become a critical life skill that helps me in everything from partying hearty to landing jobs.

 Looking back to my rookie days, I made the newbie reporter’s obnoxious mistake of marching up to people and attacking them with questions. <Groan.> This is what comes from watching too many Hollywood movies: The public has a right to know, dammit…

-The goal is to get out of that structure and start a conversation.
+The goal is to get out of the formal interview structure (if possible) and start a conversation.
 If you can get the other person to relax and just talk, watch out!
 A real conversation is electric; you will feel it.
 While you will always remember that you are conducting a professional interview, you are now in control because the other person has begun to trust you.

 Be worthy of that trust.